unityaisolutions/Scramjet-App/README.md

 <h1 align="center">Scramjet Demo</h1>

+The demo implementation of Scramjet, the most advanced web proxy.

-Demo app of using Scramjet, an experimental interception based web proxy that aims to be the successor to Ultraviolet.
-It is designed with security, developer friendliness, and performance in mind.
-Scramjet strives to have a clean, organized codebase to improve maintainability.
-Scramjet is made to evade internet censorship and bypass arbitrary web browser restrictions.
+Scramjet is an experimental interception based web proxy designed with security, developer friendliness, and performance in mind.
+This project is made to evade internet censorship and bypass arbitrary web browser restrictions.

 ## Setup / Usage